 WebRTC allows your browser to do multiple processes such as sending live audio and video feeds back and forth between you and another participant online.
 The functionality eliminates any need of downloading any additional software.

-This process happens to communicate with the website you’re visiting and exchange information including, your IP address.
-This is a vulnerability that reveals your real IP address, hence exposing your true digital identity.
+This process happens to communicate with the website you’re visiting and exchanges information including, your IP address.
+This is a vulnerability as the exposure of your IP address also exposes your true digital identity.

 While there are a few ways to do this, the easiest and safest method to stop WebRTC leaks is by using PureVPN’s WebRTC Leak Protection.